daniel-kaplun/pose-estimation-failure-analysis/experiments/part2_synthetic_blender/README.md

 # Experiment 2: Synthetic Occlusion Evaluation

-This experiment evaluates HRNet-W32 on a synthetic dataset with perfect ground truth keypoints and systematic occlusion.
+This experiment evaluates HRNet-W32 on a synthetic dataset with perfect ground truth keypoints and systematically increasing occlusion.
 It is created to understand model limitations in controlled environments.

 ---